aminography/PrimeAdapter/README.md

 adapter.setExpandable(true)
 ```

+To see how to implement it, please check the [related example class][2].

 ### Custom Skip Divider
 **PrimeAdapter** helps you make the `RecyclerView` items expandable,
 simply by calling `setExpandable(true)` when you're building an adapter instance or later: